Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - fully managed continuous delivery service.
    - integrate with github

+5. AWS CodeArtifact:

+   - is a fully managed artifact repository service that makes it easy for organizations of any size to securely store, publish, and share software packages used in their software development process. works with , npm, yarn, twine, pip, etc.

-5. AWS CodeStar: a way to bootstrap this entire process for out custom applications.
+6. AWS CodeStar: a way to bootstrap this entire process for out custom applications.
    - workflow tool to automate the use of above developer services.
    - can create complete continuous delivery toolchain with few clicks.
    - dashboard, and configs in console.
    - you are only charged for other services you leverage. its free.
+7. AWS Fault Injection Simulator:

+- is a fully managed service for running fault injection experiments on AWS that makes it easier to improve an application’s performance, observability, and resiliency.
+Fault injection experiments are used in chaos engineering, which is the practice of stressing an application in testing or production environments by creating disruptive events, such as sudden increase in CPU or memory

+8. AWS X-Ray:

+- helps developers analyze and debug distributed applications in production or under development, such as those built using a microservices architecture.

 # The exam: